-The alignment of the pump and motor is critical for trouble-free mechanical operation.
-In a flexible coupling system, the driver and pump must be mounted so that their shafts are aligned with and parallel to each other.
+The alignment of the pump and its power source is critical for trouble-free mechanical operation.
+In either a flexible coupling or V-belt driven system, the driver and pump must be mounted so that their shafts are aligned with and parallel to each other.
 It is imperative that alignment be checked after the pump and piping are installed, and before operation.